📝 Anyone who sells food · ⏱️ 3 min read

 Why milk and syrups are often forgotten

-An espresso might cost 12 cents in coffee beans.
-But as soon as you add milk, syrup or decoration, the cost price can double or triple.
-The problem: these costs are so small per portion that they seem invisible.
+Your espresso might cost 12 cents in coffee beans.
+But add milk, syrup or decoration, and the cost price can double or triple.
+The problem?
+These costs feel so tiny per portion that they seem invisible.

 ⚠️ Watch out:

 With 200 coffees per day, an extra 5 cents per cup can cost you €3,650 per year.
-Those 'small' amounts are not small at all.
+Those 'small' amounts aren't small at all.

 All ingredients in coffee specials

-For a correct cost price calculation, you add up literally everything that goes into the cup:
+For accurate cost calculations, you need to add up literally everything that goes into the cup:

 • Coffee beans: espresso base